Pratapuchai2056/Churn_Analysis_Project_WIL/Clustering_Analysis/Trained_K-Means_Model.md

 **3. Summary**
-Import Libraries: - It generally allows in importing all the required libraries for data manipulation, scaling and clustering and Visualisation.

-Load Dataset: Load customer dataset.

-Data preprocessing: It allows to rename the desired Column names and taking relevant features Tenure & Monthly respectively.
-Normalize Data -This feature makes sure that the selected features are on a similar scale.

-Elbow Method - Finding the best Number of Clusters with Python coding procedure.
+Elbow Method to find the best Number of clusters with ease for interpretation.

-Train Model: Train the K-Means model using the optimal number of clusters.
+Train the K-Means model using the optimal number of clusters and visualizung the clusters with 6 different distribution.

-Interpret Results: Shows the centres of clusters.
+Interpret the results with the centroids of clusters that can be used to model data according to the requirements of telco as different clusters represtnts different metrices.